 The role of the Friends of the Grand has changed over the years; nowadays Friends support the theatre in different ways.

-They raise funds from subscriptions and social events to finance projects within the theatre, primarily aimed at enhancing the comfort of our patrons.
+Today, Friends raise funds from subscriptions and social events to finance projects within the theatre.
+The main aim is to enhance the comfort of patrons.
 Over the last twenty years the Friends have contributed in excess of £750,800 towards projects including the provision of new carpets, seating and technical equipment.

-By Autumn 2008, the Friends have contributed almost £250,000 to the Sam Lee Appeal to improve theatergoer amenities and renovate the interior of the Theatre to its near original splendour.
+By Autumn 2008, the Friends had contributed almost £250,000 to the Sam Lee Appeal to improve theatergoer amenities and renovate the interior of the Theatre to its near original splendour.

-Another way they help is via our volunteer teams – Front of House teams sell programmes and orange juice and, more importantly, extend a warm welcome to patrons.
+Along with fundraising, another way the Friends help is via volunteer teams.
+Front of House teams sell programmes and orange juice.
+Importantly, they also extend a warm welcome to patrons.

 Mailing Team volunteers assist by stuffing envelopes with publicity material and often enjoy a morning coffee and drizzle cake during the process!
 As well as saving the theatre a great deal of money, belonging to a team gives members the opportunity to meet like-minded Friends and theatre buffs.